WEB SITE DESIGN AND DEVELOPMENT TERMS

 7.7 The Client acknowledges that it is for the Client to ensure that the Website does not infringe the laws of any jurisdiction within which it is actively promoted.

 7.8 From time to time governments enact laws and levy taxes and tariffs affecting Internet electronic commerce.
-The client agrees that the client is solely responsible for complying with such laws, taxes, and tariffs, and will hold harmless, protect, and defend WDI and its subcontractors from any claim, suit, penalty, tax, or tariff arising from the client’s exercise of Internet electronic commerce.
+The client agrees that the client is solely responsible for complying with such laws, taxes, and tariffs, and will hold harmless, protect, and defend Digital Media Studio and its subcontractors from any claim, suit, penalty, tax, or tariff arising from the client’s exercise of Internet electronic commerce.

 8.1 If the Client is not taking services from the Developer, this Agreement will terminate automatically upon delivery of the Project Release to the Developer, unless otherwise extended by the Parties in writing.
 Otherwise, this Agreement shall continue unless or until terminated by either Party in accordance with the terms of this Agreement.